Marigold, Holigold, Mary Bud, Pot Marigold, Calendula, Maidens of the Sun

 Due to its anti-microbial and antiseptic qualities, Marigold is an effective remedy for sore throats, gingivitis, tonsillitis and mouth ulcers.
 Gargling with Marigold tea will help to soothe the mucus membranes of the throat whilst easing the pain.

 Calendula or Marigold tea can be consumed to nourish the skin, act as an internal anti-fungal agent and to soothe the intestinal tract.
 The tea is delicious and mildly detoxifying.

 Calendula or Marigold oil can be used in skin care and body massage, it can also be applied directly to a damaged skin area.

-The ancient Greeks, who used the petals for decoration, also knew of Marigold’s other uses, such as coloring for food, make-up, dying fabrics, and medicinal uses.
+The Ancient Greeks, who used the petals for decoration, also knew of Marigold’s other uses, such as colouring for food, make-up, dying fabrics and medicinal uses.
 Marigolds have been grown in the gardens of Europe since the 12th century.
-By the 14th century, many had learned of its many and varied “magical powers.”
+By the 14th century it had become increasingly popular for its many and varied “magical powers.”
 One medieval author named Macer described Marigold in his volume on herbs - he thought that merely to look upon the blooms would improve eyesight and draw evil “humors” from the head.

 Calendula contains flavonoids, triterpene saponins, and carotenoids.

 Except for the very rare person who is allergic to calendula and therefore should not use it, there are no known side effects or interactions.
 Not recommended during pregnancy.